-Bonding authorized the construction of various improvements to the Meadowbrook Limestone WWTP in order to meet new NYSDEC SPDES permit limits which are effective May 2018.
-Additionally, the project includes needed improvements to replace aging equipment, improve control and security systems, and maintain building infrastructure at the wastewater treatment plant.
-The main improvements include the following.
+Bonding authorized the construction of various improvements to the Meadowbrook Limestone WWTP in order to meet new NYSDEC SPDES permit limits which were effective May 2018.
+Additionally, the project included needed improvements to

 - 1. Upgrade to the clarifiers to replace the mechanisms, and concrete repair. - 2.
 Improvements to the existing clarifier tank drains. - 3.
 Replacement of the existing scum pumps. - 4.
 Replacement of the existing coagulant feed system. - 5.
 Upgrades to the polymer feed system. - 6.
 Installation of a fiber optic network for control. - 7.
 Supervisory control and data acquisition (SCADA) system control improvements. - 8.
 Unit heater replacements. - 9.
 Implementation of security improvements. - 10.
 Building roof replacements. - 11.
 Replacement of Influent Building make-up air unit. - 12.
 Replacement of electrical transformers. - 13.
 Other necessary improvements.